 The Board has nominated 12 directors for election at the Annual Meeting to hold office until the next annual meeting of stockholders and the election of their successors.
-All of the nominees are currently serving as directors and were elected to the Board at last year's annual meeting of stockholders.
+With the exception of Sue Anne H. Wells, all of the nominees are currently serving as directors.
+Except for James R. Helvey, III and Umesh M. Kasbekar, each of whom was elected to the Board in December 2015, and Dr. Wells, all of the nominees were elected to the Board at last year's annual meeting of stockholders.
+Deborah H. Everhart, who has served as a director since 2003, has elected to resign from the Board at the end of her current term expiring after the 2016 Annual Meeting and, accordingly, she will not stand for reelection.
 Each nominee has agreed to be named in this Proxy Statement and to serve if elected.